By Stephen C. Schultz

 The Impact of Attachment on Behavior

-Attachment—the deep, emotional bond formed between a child and their biological parent, adoptive parent or foster parent—lays the foundation for future relationships, self-regulation, and personal identity.
+Attachment—the deep, emotional bond formed between a child and their biological parent, adoptive parent, or foster parent—lays the foundation for future relationships, self-regulation, and personal identity.
 When this attachment is secure, children learn to trust, develop healthy boundaries, and navigate emotions effectively.
 However, when attachment is disrupted due to neglect, trauma, inconsistent caregiving, or other adverse experiences, children may develop insecure attachment styles.

 Insecure attachment can manifest in several ways, including difficulties in emotional regulation, a lack of empathy, and struggles with forming appropriate peer and adult relationships.
 For some adolescents, these attachment wounds contribute to engaging in PSB as a means of seeking connection, control, or coping with unresolved emotional pain.
+Left untreated, these behaviors may escalate, leading to compulsive sexual behavior in adolescents and increasing the risk of teen pornography addiction.

 Addressing PSB Through Attachment-Based Treatment